Useful materials for event organisers

 Since completing a PhD exploring innovation in the Australian water sector, Jillian has applied the insight and experience gained through this process to a range of sectors including education, health and water.

 As a keynote, graduand and conference speaker she has spoken on topics such as creativity in leadership, creativity in STEM fields, gender in STEM, youth entrepreneurship, and diversity.
-She has been invited to present my research outcomes to international audiences in the UK, USA and South Korea, and to learn from and bring back knowledge to share with the Australian community.
+She has been invited to present her research outcomes to international audiences in the UK, USA and South Korea, and to learn from and bring back knowledge to share with the Australian community.